FK Teteks

-FK Teteks (ФК Тетекс) is a football club from the city of Tetovo in North Macedonia.
+FK Teteks (ФК Тетекс) is a professional football club from the city of Tetovo in North Macedonia.
 They are currently competing in the Macedonian Second League.

 History

 Tetovo is a city with one of the oldest football tradition in Macedonia.
 The football club Ljuboten was formed in the distant 1910s and, together with Vardar, were the oldest clubs in the Macedonia.

 Numerous Tetovo residents paraded through the ranks of this club, instilling a love for this sport among the population and leading football to quickly become the most important side job in the world and in the Tetovo region.

 In 1946, there was a club from Tetovo called Šar Tetovo, and it competed in the Macedonian Republic League and Macedonian Cup.
 It won the Macedonian Cup two times in 1948 and 1950, and was successful in the Macedonian League.
 However, it was dissolved after a few years, mostly because of financial difficulties.
 Not much long after this, a new club was founded on the base of FK Šar, named Tekstilec.The founder of FK Teteks is the Woollen Mill Teteks and because of this they are known as "Štofari" (Tailors).